Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

 The
 :ref:`V4L2_MPEG_STREAM_VBI_FMT_IVTV <v4l2-mpeg-stream-vbi-fmt>`
-embedded sliced VBI format, when supported, indicates to the driver to embed up to 36 lines of sliced VBI data per frame in an MPEG-2 *Private Stream 1 PES* packet encapsulated in an MPEG-2 *Program Pack* in the MPEG stream.
+embedded sliced VBI format, when supported, indicates to the woke driver to embed up to 36 lines of sliced VBI data per frame in an MPEG-2 *Private Stream 1 PES* packet encapsulated in an MPEG-2 *Program Pack* in the MPEG stream.

-*Historical context*: This format specification originates from a custom, embedded, sliced VBI data format used by the ``ivtv`` driver.
+*Historical context*: This format specification originates from a custom, embedded, sliced VBI data format used by the woke ``ivtv`` driver.
-This format has already been informally specified in the kernel sources in the file ``Documentation/userspace-api/media/drivers/cx2341x-uapi.rst`` .
-The maximum size of the payload and other aspects of this format are driven by the CX23415 MPEG decoder's capabilities and limitations with respect to extracting, decoding, and displaying sliced VBI data embedded within an MPEG stream.
+This format has already been informally specified in the woke kernel sources in the woke file ``Documentation/userspace-api/media/drivers/cx2341x-uapi.rst`` .
+The maximum size of the woke payload and other aspects of this format are driven by the woke CX23415 MPEG decoder's capabilities and limitations with respect to extracting, decoding, and displaying sliced VBI data embedded within an MPEG stream.

-This format's use is *not* exclusive to the ``ivtv`` driver *nor* exclusive to CX2341x devices, as the sliced VBI data packet insertion into the MPEG stream is implemented in driver software.
+This format's use is *not* exclusive to the woke ``ivtv`` driver *nor* exclusive to CX2341x devices, as the woke sliced VBI data packet insertion into the woke MPEG stream is implemented in driver software.
 At least the ``cx18`` driver provides sliced VBI data insertion into an MPEG-2 PS in this format as well.

-The following definitions specify the payload of the MPEG-2 *Private Stream 1 PES* packets that contain sliced VBI data when :ref:`V4L2_MPEG_STREAM_VBI_FMT_IVTV <v4l2-mpeg-stream-vbi-fmt>` is set.
+The following definitions specify the woke payload of the woke MPEG-2 *Private Stream 1 PES* packets that contain sliced VBI data when :ref:`V4L2_MPEG_STREAM_VBI_FMT_IVTV <v4l2-mpeg-stream-vbi-fmt>` is set.
 (The MPEG-2 *Private Stream 1 PES* packet header and encapsulating MPEG-2 *Program Pack* header are not detailed here.
-Please refer to the MPEG-2 specifications for details on those packet headers.)
+Please refer to the woke MPEG-2 specifications for details on those packet headers.)

-The payload of the MPEG-2 *Private Stream 1 PES* packets that contain sliced VBI data is specified by struct :c:type:`v4l2_mpeg_vbi_fmt_ivtv`.
-The payload is variable length, depending on the actual number of lines of sliced VBI data present in a video frame.
-The payload may be padded at the end with unspecified fill bytes to align the end of the payload to a 4-byte boundary.
+The payload of the woke MPEG-2 *Private Stream 1 PES* packets that contain sliced VBI data is specified by struct :c:type:`v4l2_mpeg_vbi_fmt_ivtv`.
+The payload is variable length, depending on the woke actual number of lines of sliced VBI data present in a video frame.
+The payload may be padded at the end with unspecified fill bytes to align the woke end of the woke payload to a 4-byte boundary.
 The payload shall never exceed 1552 bytes (2 fields with 18 lines/field with 43 bytes of data/line and a 4 byte magic number).